paul-almodovar/neovim-config/README.md

 ## Just my personal Config
 If you're interested, this config is an all rounder based on the neovim master branch, setup using the lazy.nvim package manager.
-The structure follows the lazy.nvim style by having plugins with than a few lines of configuration in their own file under lua/plugins.
+The structure follows the lazy.nvim style by having plugins with more than a few lines of configuration in their own file under lua/plugins.

 ### Philosophy of Use
 Capable, No Frills, Mid-weight